milosz-martynow/unet/README.md

 ```

 ## Notes
-With given default parameters `unet` is actually able to hit `~60%` of accuracy.
+With given default parameters `unet` is actually able to hit `~70%` of accuracy at `100` epochs.
 Further work on the accuracy is ongoing.